The Wackiest Ship in the Army (film): Production notes

 The USS Echo was based on the real-life USS Echo (IX-95), a 40-year-old twin-masted scow (flat-bottomed schooner) that was transferred from the New Zealand government to the United States Navy in 1942, and returned to the New Zealand government in 1944.

 Columbia Pictures acquired the rights to a story in the July 1956 issue of Argosy titled Big Fella Wash Wash, inspired by reminisces from former Echo skipper Meredith "Rip" Riddle.
 The story was advertised on the cover of the magazine as "The Wackiest Ship in the Army", because the naval vessel had been under Army command while in port, and Columbia used that title when purchasing the story in 1957.
 The movie never explained any connection between the ship and the Army, puzzling some viewers.
 (The later television series spelled out the link.)
 But it was mentioned in the film that the ship was under the command of the Air Force.
 The U.S. Army Air Forces was part of the U.S. Army until 1947.

 The director and writer of the film was Richard Murphy, who had written the script for the film You're in the Navy Now (1951).
 The film was originally developed for Ernie Kovacs in the lead role, with Lemmon as the ensign.
 But at production time Kovacs was unavailable, and Lemmon was considered too mature for an ensign; Instead, Lemmon was cast in the lead role and popular actor/singer Ricky Nelson in the supporting role.

 Though acquired before Operation Petticoat, this film was not released until after that film.
 The United States Navy provided extensive cooperation allowing the producers to film at Pearl Harbor.

 Chips Rafferty played an Australian coastwatcher.
 There had been an increase in the interest about the role of coastwatchers due to the election of John F. Kennedy to president; he owed his life during World War II to the actions of coastwatchers.

 Reception

 Mae Tinee of the Chicago Daily Tribune wrote, "Mr. Lemmon was perfect casting as the [harassed] lieutenant, and young Ricky Nelson is likable as Ensign Hanson.
 Chips Rafferty and Tom Tully also contribute good performances."
 She also wrote, "[I]t is, for the most part, excellent entertainment..."

-Bosley Crowther of the New York Times wrote, "Let's say it comes out a zany and occasionally amusing farce."
+Bosley Crowther of the The New York Times wrote, "Let's say it comes out a zany and occasionally amusing farce."